NirvekPanda/GithubPage/index.md

 ![Profile Image](/screenshots/profile.jpg)

-I've been fascinated by technology from a young age, leading me to dive deep into the world of programming.
+I've been fascinated by technology from a young age, leading me to dive deep into the world of computers.
 Here's a bit more about my journey and what I love doing:

 - **Programming Languages:** I enjoy working with Python, Java, and C++.
 - **Hobbies:** Apart from coding, I love cooking, photography, and exploring new cuisines.